The offence of Insider Trading is set out in Part V, section 52 of the Criminal Justice Act 1993.

 Insider Trading criminal proceedings can be brought against anyone, meaning it is irrelevant as to whether a person works in the financial sector or even as a professional trader.
 The person who discloses the confidential information may do so to a colleague or family member without any intention for trading to occur.

-If you have been contacted by the Financial Conduct Authority (FCA) or by the Securities to attend an interview under caution it is imperative that you seek specialist advice from the outset.
+If you have been contacted by the Financial Conduct Authority (FCA) to attend an interview under caution it is imperative that you seek specialist advice from the outset.
 Richardson Lissack are experienced White Collar Crime solicitors who have the skills, experience and resources to defend allegations of this nature.
 Please feel free to contact us for a no obligation discussion if you are under investigation or have been charged with any of these offences.

 Our lawyers are available 24/7 to assist you and provide legal advice.
 Contact London 020 3753 5352 or Manchester 0161 834 7284.
 Alternatively you can email firstname.lastname@example.org